jonathanlocke/jonathanlocke.github.io/index.md

         PureEnergy toPureEnergy(Alien alien);
     }

-The logic is separate now and more flexible, but we have a whole extra class that is going to have to access properties of *both* classes to perform calculations (breaking encapsulation).
+The logic is separate now and more flexible, but we have a whole extra class that is going to have to access properties of *both* classes to perform calculations (possibly breaking encapsulation).
 And in some cases, maybe we *don't* want this flexibility, so the class is just a waste.

 <img src="https://www.kivakit.org/images/horizontal-line-128.png" srcset="https://www.kivakit.org/images/horizontal-line-128-2x.png 2x" />